saminyc/Clock/README.md

 Adding different watch face designs or styles
 Making the watch interactive (e.g. clicking on a hand to set the time) Contributing
 Contributions to this project are welcome.
-If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.
+If you find a bug or have an idea for an improvement, please feel free to open an issue or submit a pull request.

 Credits:
 This project was created by Samin Yasar Chowdhury.